 Model can be shown in textured, solid, shaded, or wireframe mode.
 Along with the model the results of photo alignment can be displayed.
-These include point cloud and camera positions for each photo.
+These include point cloud and camera positions.

 PhotoScan supports the following tools for navigation in the 3D view: